 When shopping for mobile home furnaces you must remember that standard home furnaces use different rating systems that are not relevant to a manufactured (mobile) dwelling.
 Mobile home furnaces need to be ducted, vented, and installed differently than furnaces for standard homes.
 The ducting system in a mobile home is much smaller than in a standard home.
-Mobile home heating systems, like the homes, are different.
+Mobile home heating systems, like the homes, are also different.

 It is essential to obtain a furnace which is of the right size for the mobile home.
 This will depend greatly on the climate in the area of the home.
-A unit which might be suitable in a warmer climate could be undersized in colder areas.
+Also a unit which might be suitable in a warmer climate could be undersized in colder areas.
 A unit which is too small in your climate zone must work too hard to heat the home.
-The result is inefficiency and wasted money.
+The result is also inefficient and wasted money.
 It is necessary to obtain a system which is suited to your particular size of home in your particular climate.
 When in the replacement market, you should seek expert advice from BREEZIN HVAC, INC. on this.